Gary O'Neil

+Gary Paul O'Neil (born 18 May 1983) is an English football manager and former player who was most recently head coach of Premier League club Wolverhampton Wanderers.

+A midfielder, O'Neil made 214 Premier League appearances and scored 16 goals between 2003 and 2016, representing Portsmouth, Middlesbrough, West Ham United and Norwich City.
+He also played in the Football League First Division or EFL Championship for all four of those clubs plus Walsall, Cardiff City, Queens Park Rangers, Bristol City and Bolton Wanderers.

+In his first job as a manager, O'Neil led AFC Bournemouth to a 15th place finish in the 2022–23 Premier League, but was then dismissed ahead of the following season.
+He was appointed head coach by Wolverhampton Wanderers in August 2023 and sacked from the position in December 2024.

 Club career

 Portsmouth

-O'Neil was born in Beckenham, London.
+O'Neil was born in Beckenham, London and grew up in Downham.
 Tony Pulis gave O'Neil his Portsmouth debut as a 16-year-old on 29 January 2000 at home to Barnsley in the First Division, but kept him out of the spotlight for the rest of the season.
-The following year both Pulis and his successor Steve Claridge used O'Neil sparingly but Portsmouth's third manager of a disastrous season, Graham Rix, made O'Neil a starter for the final five matches of the season.
+The following year both Pulis and his successor Steve Claridge used O'Neil sparingly, but Portsmouth's third manager of a disastrous season, Graham Rix, made O'Neil a starter for the final five matches of the season.
 Portsmouth went into the final game against Barnsley needing to win to have any chance of avoiding relegation to what was then the Second Division.
 They won the match 3–0 and survived, with O'Neil scoring the second goal, his first in professional football.

-In the 2001–02 season, still a teenager, O'Neil became a key player in a young team.
-Despite another disappointing campaign for the club, O'Neil's own reputation continued to increase and he scored a volley against Millwall.

-When Harry Redknapp took over as manager at the end of the 2001–02 season, O'Neil was one of the few players not to be moved on in the rebuilding of the squad.
-In Redknapp's first full season O'Neil only started 11 league matches, scoring three goals.
+In the 2001–02 season, O'Neil scored a volley against his boyhood club Millwall.
+When Harry Redknapp took over as manager at the end of the season, O'Neil was one of the few players to be retained in Redknapp's rebuilding of the squad.
+In Redknapp's first full season O'Neil only started 11 league matches, scoring three goals, as Portsmouth won the First Division title and promotion to the Premier League.

-The 2002–03 campaign may have been disappointing personally for O'Neil but it was a great one for the club as they convincingly won the First Division title, thereby gaining promotion to the Premier League.
-He was loaned to Walsall at the beginning of the 2003–04 season in order to gain first team experience.
-His impressive performances for the Midlands side and Portsmouth's increasing injury problems led to a recall in November 2003.
+O'Neil was loaned to Walsall at the beginning of the 2003–04 season in order to gain first team experience.
+His performances for the Midlands side and Portsmouth's increasing injury problems led to a recall in November 2003.
 He went straight into the starting eleven for his Premier League debut against bottom of the table Leeds United at Fratton Park and scored two goals in a 6–1 win.
-This performance meant that he maintained his place for the next match, away at Fulham but then had to travel to Dubai to captain England Under 20s in the 2003 FIFA World Youth Championship.
-Upon his return, O'Neil found that Portsmouth's injury problems had cleared up and he could not break back into the team for the remainder of the season.
+This performance meant that he maintained his place for the next match, away at Fulham, but then had to travel to Dubai to captain England Under 20s in the 2003 FIFA World Youth Championship.
+Upon his return, O'Neil found that Portsmouth's injury problems had eased and he could not break back into the team for the remainder of the season.